-Selling your small business in New Zealand can be a challenging endeavour.
-However, with careful planning and the right guidance, you can achieve a profitable sale that satisfies everyone involved.
+Selling your small business in New Zealand might feel like a daunting task, but with a bit of planning and the right guidance, you can ensure a smooth and successful sale that works for both you and the new owner.

 Valuing Your Business